midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 ### Title (only for "Host volume" items)

 Title of the imprint as given in the imprint itself.
-Additional information about titles, when possible, go into the **Description**, including short titles and ISTC numbers from the Incunabula Short Title Catalogue (ISTC), or other reference works for early print volumes.
+Additional information about titles, when possible, goes into the **Description**, including short titles and ISTC numbers from the Incunabula Short Title Catalogue (ISTC), or other reference works for early print volumes.

 ### Author (only for "Host volume" items)